warptools/warpforge-site/src/api-specs/catalogs.md

 }
 ```

-### “Metadata”
+### "Metadata"

 What's in the metadata maps?

 It's a mixed bag — it's open ended, and meant for extensions.
-The metadata maps are meant to freely contain data that we didn’t anticipate nor standardize when developing Warpforge.
+The metadata maps are meant to freely contain data that we didn't anticipate nor standardize when developing Warpforge.

 Mostly we expect metadata to be fairly advisory and fairly freetext (e.g. "author").

 Sometimes metadata can be used to contain a load-bearing extension.

 Metadata can sometimes be a CID that points to another document!
-(And we’ll use this ourselves, for some features that Warpforge *does* understand well.)
+(And we'll use this ourselves, for some features that Warpforge *does* understand well.)

 When we do have well-known extensions, they generally appear just by conventions of well-known names of keys for the metadata map.
-See the “extensions” section coming up next.
+See the "extensions" section coming up next.

 ### Extensions

-We don’t have a ton of well-know extensions at the moment, but here’s at least one (and a pretty important one — it’s how we store the data for rebuilding and for the “recursive explain” feature!) which shows how it can look:
+We don't have a ton of well-know extensions at the moment, but here's at least one (and a pretty important one — it's how we store the data for rebuilding and for the "recursive explain" feature!) which shows how it can look:

-1. There’s an additional schema, which is wedged onto and tries to pattern-match on the metadata map (whether the module-wide one or the per-release one);
+1. There's an additional schema, which is wedged onto and tries to pattern-match on the metadata map (whether the module-wide one or the per-release one);
-2. and if it needs another whole document’s worth of data, that document should be referred to by CID (and will go in another directory of known name, with filename that is the CID; see [Catalogs on the Filesystem](https://www.notion.so/Catalogs-on-the-Filesystem-8bf611efa0db4261aef3f66cbf29fcf5)).
+2. and if it needs another whole document's worth of data, that document should be referred to by CID (and will go in another directory of known name, with filename that is the CID; see [Catalogs on the Filesystem](https://www.notion.so/Catalogs-on-the-Filesystem-8bf611efa0db4261aef3f66cbf29fcf5)).

 ```bash
 # This type can be smashed onto the ReleaseData.metadata map,